Outback

 We explored the Broken Hill mines including the Browne Shaft, the Line of Loade and the Miners Memorial remembering over 800 miners who have lost their lives on the job before heading to Innamincka for lunch.

-After flying over the Goongie Lakes we headed to Birdsville, population of 110, staying at the Birdsville Hotel across the road from the airstrip.
+After flying over the Goongie Lakes we headed to Birdsville, along the Northern Territory border, population of 110, staying at the Birdsville Hotel across the road from the airstrip.
 There was no internet and limited television channels so thought about writing my postcards until I realised I was unable to access my addresses and no phone to ask for address, there was a bible in my room.
 What to do?
 I went for a walk along the very wide empty streets with not another person or car in sight due to Birdsville being cut off from the flooded roads with only air access.

-We were given permission to travel off road due to flooded roads for our 4WD drive adventure to the Big Red, a 40-metre sand dune on the edge of the Simpson Desert and overlooking the vast expanse.
-This is the first of 1,140 parallel sand dunes marking the edge of Munga Thirli, Simpson Desert.
 Wondering about the small fenced paddock my thoughts were answered when it was explained that it was used to monitor the landscape conditions.
 This lets the station know about the feed conditions of the area so cattle stock numbers can be monitored on the large stations.

 MONDAY 28